getify/ES-Feature-Tests/README.md

 Feature Tests for JavaScript.
 This is the library used by the [FeatureTests.io](https://featuretests.io) service.

+**If you're looking for the repository for the site itself, not this library, [go here instead](http://github.com/getify/featuretests.io).**

 ## Why

 Load the library, request feature test results for the current browser, use those results to determine what code to deliver for your application!